Nicholas Clapp

 Nicholas Clapp (May 1, 1936 – July 30, 2025) was an American filmmaker, writer and amateur archaeologist who was called "a modern day Indiana Jones".
 He received 70 film awards (including Emmys), and several films that he edited received Academy Award nominations.
-He was a graduate of both Brown University and the University of Southern California, and worked for Disney, the National Geographic Society, Columbia Pictures, PBS and the White House.
+He was a graduate of both Brown University and the University of Southern California film school, and worked for Disney, the National Geographic Society, Columbia Pictures, PBS and the White House.